TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-10-28-all-you-always-wanted-to-know-about-monorepo-but-were-afraid-to-ask.md

     Do you look for brief source that will answer your questions in simple and understandable manner?
     <br>
     This is it.
-tweet: "New Post on #php 🐘 blog: All You Always Wanted to Know About #Monorepo But Were Afraid To Ask"
 ---

 ## What is Monorepo?